docker-mailserver/docker-mailserver/docs/content/faq.md

 baduser@example.com devnull
 ```

+!!! important
+    If you use a catch-all rule for the main/sub domain, you need another entry in `docker-data/dms/config/postfix-virtual.cf`:

+    ```cf
+    @mail.example.com hello@example.com
+    baduser@example.com devnull
+    devnull@mail.example.com devnull
+    ```

 ### How do I have more control about what SPAMASSASIN is filtering?

 By default, SPAM and INFECTED emails are put to a quarantine which is not very straight forward to access.
 Several config settings are affecting this behavior: